JalajGoswami/video-ad-metrics/docs/architecture.md

   "created_at": "2025-01-01T00:00:00Z",
 }
 ```
-> Note: `clicks` table will only store clicks for the current month.
+> Note: `clicks` table will only store clicks of the last 30 days.
 Older data will be archived routinely thus reducing latency for analytics queries.

 - Table `archived_clicks`